-17. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS:
+17. PARTICULARS OF LOANS, GUARANTEES, INVESTMENTS OR SECURITY:

-Details of Loans given and Investments made which are covered under the provisions of Section 186 of the Companies Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014 are given in the notes to the Audited Standalone Annual Financial Statements.
-The Company has not given any guarantees or provided any security for loans given under the provisions of Section 186 of the Companies Act, 2013.
+The details of Loans and Investments made as covered under the provisions of Section 186 of the Companies Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014 are given in the Notes to the Standalone Audited Annual Financial Statements.
+The Company has not made any guarantees or provided any security in connection with loan made under Section 186 of the Companies Act, 2013.